 Mix in the flour, baking soda, and salt.
 When almost combined, add the chopped Oreos.
 Use an offset spatula to evenly spread the cookie dough into the prepared cake pan.
 Bake for 22-30 minutes, or until the top is golden brown and a toothpick inserted into the center comes out clean.
 Let the pan cool completely on a wire rack before removing.

-Tip: if using a cake pan, have someone help you grab all of the strips of parchment up to remove the cookie from the pan.
+Tip: If using a cake pan, have someone help you grab all the strips of parchment to lift the cookie out of the pan.
 Then, pull the parchment off and place the cookie on a serving plate.

 While the cake is cooling, cream the butter and powdered sugar until combined.
 Then mix in the heavy cream, vanilla, and salt.
 Beat on medium speed until light and fluffy.